Headline/Steam-Discord-Bot/README.md

 !btc - Fetches the latest Bitcoin market value.
 !eth - Fetches the latest Ethereum market value.
-!roll - rolls a dice of arbitrary size. (example: '!roll 33' rolls a 33-sided die) !duck - Appends input text to a picture of psychonic.
+!roll - rolls a dice of arbitrary size. (example: '!roll 33' rolls a 33-sided die) !duckr - Appends input text to a picture of psychonic.
+Removes original message !duck - Appends input text to a picture of psychonic.
 !learn - Saves a new fact to the bot's memory.
 !facts - Outputs number of facts known.